iossifovlab/gpf/userdocs/administration/getting_started.rst

 +++++++++++++++++++++++++++

-To demonstrate how a study is configured with a phenotype database, we will be working with the manually imported ``comp_all`` study.
+To demonstrate how a study is configured with a phenotype database, we will be working with the already imported ``comp_all`` study.

-The phenotype databases could be attached to one or more studies and datasets.
+The phenotype databases can be attached to one or more studies and/or datasets.
-If you want to attach ``comp_pheno`` phenotype database to ``comp_all`` study, you need to specify it in the study's configuration file ``comp_all.conf``, which can be found at gpf_test/studies/comp_all.
+If you want to attach the ``comp_pheno`` phenotype database to the ``comp_all`` study, you need to specify it in the study's configuration file, which can be found at ``gpf_test/studies/comp_all/comp_all.conf``.

-Edit the file to add this line at the bottom of it.
-Make sure the line is separated and that it isn't part of any section.
+Add the following line at the beginning of the file, outside of any section:

 .. code::